Neshri/MCP_Function_Writer_Server/README.md

 Once configured in your client, the MCP server will be automatically started by the client (`uv run ...`) when needed.
 The client will communicate with it using STDIO.

 The server exposes a tool named `create_python_function` that accepts the following required arguments:
-# ... (rest of tool description remains the same) ...

 ## Development